-On January 7, 1785, the English Channel was traversed by air for the first time, when Jean-Pierre Blanchard and John Jeffries flew across the Channel from Dover, England, to a forest near Calais, France, in their hydrogen filled balloon.
+On January 7, 1785, the English Channel was traversed by air for the first time, when Frenchman Jean-Pierre Blanchard and American John Jeffries flew across the Channel from Dover, England, to a forest near Calais, France, in their hydrogen-filled balloon.

 The Fairmont Hamilton Princess hotel opened on January 1, 1885, in Hamilton, Bermuda.
-It is one of the largest hotels in Bermuda, with over 400 rooms, and is also the oldest hotel in the Fairmont chain.
+It is one of the largest hotels in Bermuda, and is the oldest property in the Fairmont chain.

 On January 1, 1888, the Casa Monica hotel opened in St. Augustine, Florida.
-The hotel is one of the oldest in the U.S., and is part of the Historic Hotels of America National Trust.
+The hotel is one of the oldest in the United States, and is part of the Historic Hotels of America National Trust.